FabioNandes/FabioNandes/README.md

 Always open to new challenges and ready to face changes.

-- 📍 From SC living in Blumenau
+- 📍 From RJ living in Blumenau
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning HTML, CSS and Javascript.

 <div>